Diriks/final-submission-movie-shoppies/README.md

 https://docs.google.com/document/d/1SdR9rQpocsH5rPTOcxr9noqHRld5NJlylKO9Hf94U8U/edit#. link to challenge requirements

 Features
-The user may:
+- The user may:

-Search movies (10 results max) by title
+- Search movies (10 results max) by title
-Save their list of movies to local storage
+- Save their list of movies to local storage
-The application will automatically save the list on closing User cannot nominate more than 5 movies.
-A message is displayed when no more nominations can be done Saving list
+- The application will automatically save the list on closing
+- User cannot nominate more than 5 movies.
+A message is displayed when no more nominations can be done
+- Saving list and persisiting on local storage even after closing the app
-Reset nomination list to empty
+- Reset nomination list to empty

 Design